đŸ“ŦManaging messages

 OUTPUT (console):

-TypeError: Cannot read properties of undefined (reading 'bot')
+TypeError: Cannot read properties of undefined (reading 'app')

 and don't forget to make the function asynchronous (async) if you're using await inside it!